Nicholas Hlobo: Exhibitions

-Hlobo's work has been exhibited in the Tate Modern in London, the South African National Gallery, and the Institute of Contemporary Art, Boston, among several other venues.
-His work has also been included in the Havana Biennial of 2009 and the Guangzhou Triennial of 2008.
-Hlobo was the first black festival artist of the Aardklop arts festival in Potchefstroom in 2008.
+Hlobo's work has been exhibited in the Tate Modern in London, the South African National Gallery, and the Institute of Contemporary Art, Boston.
+His work has been included in the Havana Biennial of 2009 and the Guangzhou Triennial of 2008.
+Hlobo was the first black South African to participate as a festival artist at the Aardklop arts festival in Potchefstroom in 2008.

-A major survey exhibition of Hlobo's work was on at the National Museum of Art, Architecture and Design in Oslo, Norway, from 4 March to 29 May 2011.
+A major survey exhibition of Hlobo's work was in the National Museum of Art, Architecture and Design in Oslo, Norway, from 4 March to 29 May 2011.
 Hlobo and David Goldblatt were the only two South African artists invited by curator Bice Curiger to exhibit work on the international pavilion IllUMinations of the 2011 Venice Biennale.
 He is included on La Triennale 2012 in Paris and on The Rainbow Nation, an exhibition of three generations of sculpture from South Africa, at The Hague.
+Hlobo was commissioned to create a new live performance for Performa 17.
 He has also been selected for the 18th Biennale of Sydney.
 In 2013 and 2014 his work will feature in exhibitions in Miami (Intethe), Aalborg (Out of Fashion : Textiles in International Contemporary Art), San Francisco (Public Intimacy : Art and other extraordinary Acts in South Africa) and The Divine Comedy.
 Heaven, Purgatory and Hell Revisited by Contemporary African Artists -Museum für Moderne Kunst (MMK), Frankfurt/Main.